Leadership for Innovation in the Digital Age (LiDA) – Industry Engagement and Outreach Group

 Summary of meeting on Thursday 16th May 2013.

 Two excellent presentations were given to the LiDA group members at their meeting on Thursday 16th May.
-Isabelle Phillips, the founder and CEO of Mackerelsky Leadership Consulting, gave an overview of her PhD research into transformational leadership; while Andrew Ward (an MBITM alumnus and now Marketing Team Manager at Telstra) presented some of the current issues he is facing, that require further research.
+Isabelle Phillips, the founder and CEO of Mackerelsky Leadership Consulting, gave an overview of her PhD research into transformational leadership; while Andrew Ward (an MBT alumnus and now Marketing Team Manager at Telstra) presented some of the current issues he is facing, that require further research.

 The presentations provoked vibrant discussion and debate amongst the eleven members present and have opened up new research opportunities for the LiDA group.